FCL vs LCL Shipping — Which Container Option Is Right for Your Cargo?

 This approach is useful when you want the lower cost of LCL but need more control over handling, transit times, or distribution.
 Hybrid modes help streamline complex supply chains without committing fully to one method.

-Here are the four common combinations::
+Here are the two common combinations::

 LCL/FCL (Many Suppliers → One Receiver)